A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 `entrance_counts` - information about entry/exit for an entrance

-`space_entrance_counts` - information about entry/exit for a space.
+`space_counts` - information about entry/exit and occupancy for a space.

-`occupancy_count` - information about occupancy of a space.

 ## 6.5.
 MQTT APC Topic tree